A Detailed Guide to Side Hustles by OTDUDE

 - I drove for Lyft.

-I stopped building websites because it became too time-consuming and new with the advent of things like WordPress Themes, Templates, and beginner tools, the time was not worth it for me.
+I stopped building websites because it became too time-consuming and new with the advent of tools like WordPress Themes, Templates, and beginner tools, the time was not worth it for me.
 Wedding videography can be very profitable too, but video editing became too time-consuming and less enjoyable for me.

 Side-Hustles to Avoid